-- Caller ID generation -select the Caller ID mode.
-For Caller ID operation, subscriber's phone unit must support the selected method: - Off-Caller ID is disabled; - FSK Bell 202, FSK V.23-FSK Caller ID method (using Bell202 standard, or ITU-T V.23).
-The number is served between the first and second ringing tones by a stream of data with a frequency modulation. - Hangup timeout, seconds-dialling timeout for the first digit of a number.
+- Caller ID generation-select the Caller ID mode.
+For Caller ID operation, subscriber's phone unit must support the selected method: - Disabled-Caller ID is disabled: - FSK Bell 202, FSK V.23-FSK Caller ID method (using Bell202 standard, or ITU-T V.23).
+The number is served between the first and second ringing tones by a stream of data with a frequency modulation; - DTMF-DTMF Caller ID method.
+The number is served between the first and second ringing tones by double frequency DTMF ringings. - Hangup timeout, seconds-dialling timeout for the first digit of a number.
 When there is no dialling during the specified time, 'busy' tone will be sent to the subscriber, and the dialling will end; - Busy timeout, seconds-'busy' tone timeout for the subscriber.
 If the subscriber doesn't put the phone onhook until the timeout expires, an error tone will be sent into the line; - Ringback timeout, seconds-launches when an incoming call is received and defines the maximum call response time.
 When the defined timeout expires, 'busy' tone will be sent to the remote subscriber; - Minimal on-hook time, ms-minimal clearback detection time, in milliseconds.
-At that, this parameter represents the maximum flash detection time; - Minimal flash time, ms-minimal flash detection time, (80-1000) ms; - Gain receive, 0.1dB-received signal gain (transmitted into the phone handset), measurement unit-0.1dB; - Gain transmit, 0.1dB-transmitted signal gain (received by the phone handset microphone), measurement unit-0.1dB; - Min pulse, ms-configuration is required for pulse dialling mode, (10-150) ms. - Interdigit -configuration is required for pulse dialling mode, (150-20000) ms. - Polarity reversal-when this option is enabled, line voltage polarity reversal occurs right after the callee responses to the outgoing call.
+At that, this parameter represents the maximum flash detection time; - Minimal flash time, ms-minimal flash detection time, (80-1000) ms; - Gain receive, 0.1dB-received signal gain (transmitted into the phone handset), (-200..200) measurement unit-0.1dB; - Gain transmit, 0.1dB-transmitted signal gain (received by the phone handset microphone), (-200..200) measurement unit-0.1dB; - Speaker voice level, dB-configuration of voice signal level directed towards a subscriber, (-31..31) dB; - Microphone voice level, dB- configuration of voice signal level directed from a subscriber, (-31..31) dB; - Min pulse, ms-configuration is required for pulse dialling mode, (10-150) ms. - Interdigit -configuration is required for pulse dialling mode, (150-20000) ms. - Polarity reversal-when this option is enabled, line voltage polarity reversal occurs right after the callee responses to the outgoing call.
 After the clearback, the voltage polarity returns to its original state.
 This option is essential for payphone operation (polarity reversal indicates the start of the paid time interval).